 Generally speaking, though, it takes me about 15 minutes (including setup and cleanup) to hot wax one set of my cross-country skis.
 I also don’t hot wax them every time I go skiing.
 Often, I’ll brush my skis using a bronze brush for 2-4 more ski sessions before I hot wax them again.

 If I’m rotating between the different skis that I own, I can decrease the frequency of hot waxing any one pair even more.
-That said, when I do this there will eventually be the day on which I must hot wax 3-6 different pairs of skis.
-And, I can assure you, that will take longer than 15 minutes.
+That said, when I do this there will eventually be the day on which I must hot wax 3-6 different pairs of skis!
+And, I can assure you, that takes longer than 15 minutes.
+But on those days, I clear out the garage and just turn the whole thing into an event.
+Skis and wax everywhere!

 Should I Do Anything to the Fish Scales of My Waxless XC Skis?

 Yes.
 You should apply the slightest amount of glide wax to the scale pattern of your waxless cross-country skis.
-I typically will just use a universal liquid or paste wax.
+Just do this at the same time you’re waxing the tips and tails.

 If you don’t do anything to the scale patterned grip zones of your waxless xc skis, snow will tend to collect in that area.
 Then, in various circumstances, snow will clump up underfoot rendering the grip zones useless.